 On occasion you may be asked to record a video talking about yourself instead of answering set questions.

 - Most companies offering this type of interview will give you notes, tips and suggestions prior to the actual interview.
 Read these carefully to help structure your video.

-- It is highly advisable that you prepare and practice for these interviews as you would any other interview and your careers consultant can discuss with you sample questions as well as introducing you to platforms such as Sonru where we can arrange practice video interviews for you
+- It is highly advisable that you prepare and practice for these interviews as you would any other interview and your Careers Consultant can discuss with you sample questions as well as introducing you to platforms such as Sonru where we can arrange practice video interviews for you.

-Telephone interviewers will be looking to shortlist applicants who can show good verbal communication skills and an understanding of the job, company and sector.
+Interviewers will be looking to shortlist applicants who can show good verbal communication skills and an understanding of the job, company and sector.
 Many of the guidelines provided are the same as those for face-to-face interviews but there are some tips specific to telephone interviews that will help get you through to the next stage.

 Remember, you are very close to being selected for the next stage so investing in additional preparation for this call is worthwhile.

 Very often you will be able to choose from a list of available time slots for your phone interview.
 Think carefully about when you choose to have your interview: